cloudflare/cloudflare-docs/content/rules/origin-rules/_index.md

 Origin Rules allow you to customize where the incoming traffic will go and with which parameters.
 Currently you can perform the following overrides:

 * [Host header override](/rules/origin-rules/features/#host-header-override): Overrides the `Host` header of incoming requests.
-* [Resolve override](/rules/origin-rules/features/#resolve-override): Overrides the resolved hostname of incoming requests.
+* [DNS record override](/rules/origin-rules/features/#dns-record-override): Overrides the resolved hostname of incoming requests.
 * [Destination port override](/rules/origin-rules/features/#destination-port-override): Overrides the resolved destination port of incoming requests.
 * [SNI override](/rules/origin-rules/features/#sni-override): Overrides the Server Name Indication (SNI) value of incoming requests.